Blog post

 (Emorylovespinterest, n.d.)

-- I also found the first assignment to be helpful across my other units, as I had the chance to explore the Deakin guide to referencing and know it in depth.
-It's assisted in my other units so I could focus more on the content of the assignments rather than stressing if I am referencing correctly.
+I found the first assignment helpful across my other units, as I had the chance to explore the Deakin guide to referencing and get to know it in depth.
+It's assisted in my other units, so I could focus more on the content of the assignments rather than stressing about whether I am referencing correctly.

-- I really appreciated the freedom to choose which content to explore.
-Digital literacy is quite complex, and I enjoyed researching the topics I selected for AT2.
+As for my 2nd assessment, I really appreciated the freedom to choose which content to explore.
+Digital literacy is quite complex, and I enjoyed researching the topics I selected.
 I looked into the idea of a "digital detox" and found some strategies that I found useful in everyday life.
-I used to depend heavily on social media to procrastinate, but learning about social media addiction and its effects on the brain made me realize how serious it is and its impact on my studies.
+I used to depend heavily on social media to procrastinate, but learning about social media addiction and its effects on the brain made me realise how serious it is and its impact on my studies.
 Now, I approach social media more mindfully, something I probably wouldn't have learned without the extensive research required for AT2.

 (Pinterest, n.d.)

-Comparing my experiences with a study done by Baik et al. (2015)
+How would your experiences compare with a study done by Baik et al (2015)?

-Experiences and attitudes of first-year university students with four-year intervals beginning from 1994. with an emphasis on those from diverse backgrounds.
+This study collected the experiences and attitudes of first-year university students with four-year intervals beginning from 1994. with an emphasis on those from diverse backgrounds.
 It collected information on students' experiences with classroom engagement, the university curriculum, workload management, reasons for studying, and overall course satisfaction.
+They then transformed all the information into measurable data so they could directly compare it to other cohorts who were asked similar questions.